ennmax/Assignment3-CRUD/README.md

 - Passport.js

 ## .env

 The `.env` file is not committed to the repository as it contains the MongoDB connection string.
-Used `.gitignore`.
+Used `.gitignore` to prevent it from being committed.